#GlobalLogisticsAdvice

 Perception is nine-tenths of the law

-Whether you’re a small operator or a vast multinational, consumers are liable to take what they perceive as your deeds more seriously than the Corporate Social Responsibility section of your website.
+Whether you’re a small operator or a vast multinational, consumers are liable to take what they perceive as your ethical business practices more seriously than the Corporate Social Responsibility section of your website.
 If you’re a ubiquitous high street burger brand, you’ll have to spend many millions to persuade the public that you’re a wholesome restaurant chain, in the face of relentless campaigning from environmentalists, animal rights campaigners, labor relations activists and dietitians.
 It's not just older brands that need to beware grass-roots campaigning in the modern world of social media activism.
 Tech brands like Airbnb and Uber, tiny startups just a short while ago, have already had to expensively defend their reputations against vast online scrutiny.

 No whitewash.
 No greenwash